HenriqueLBorges/senacTimeToGraduate/README.md

 }

 ```
-The insert of an object in the collection users is done automatically after the user log into Facebook.
+The insertion of an object in the collection users is done automatically after the user log into Facebook.
 The only field that are being used by this app are the **profile.name** and the **_id**.

 ###### ranking
 ```javascript